Home | Browse Topics | Taonga Māori | Māori land | Occupation orders, leases, and occupation licences

 • prepare a sketch plan (see below), and

-• consult with interested parties about your proposal – this means co-owners and (if applicable in your case), trustees, lessees (people to whom the land may be leased), mortgagees (those holding a mortgage over the land, such as a bank), and people whose consent you’ll need to get access to the land.
+• consult with interested parties about your proposal – this might mean co-owners, trustees, lessees (people to whom the land may be leased), mortgagees (those holding a mortgage over the land, such as a bank), and people whose consent you’ll need to get access to the land.

 Your sketch plan and what it must include